Frank Blunstone: Managerial career

 Blunstone immediately joined the Chelsea coaching staff.
 He was later appointed Brentford manager in 1969 and led the team to the 5th round of the FA Cup in 1971 and promotion to the Third Division a year later.
 In 1973, after a disagreement with the Brentford chairman, he joined Manchester United which reunited him with his old boss at Chelsea, Tommy Docherty.
 Blunstone officially became assistant manager at United in 1976 after the departure of Paddy Crerand, but he had been that in all but name since his arrival at Manchester United.
 Blunstone was also heavily involved in the reserve team at United, working alongside reserve team managers, Bill Foulkes from 1973 to 1974, and then alongside Foulkes' successor, Jack Crompton, from 1974 to 1977.
 Blunstone later had brief spells as assistant manager of Derby County and manager of Greek clubs Ethnikos and Aris.

 Personal life

 As of 2005, Blunstone was living in Weston, near Crewe.
-As of 2022, Blunstone is the earliest-surviving England senior international.
+He is the president of Nantwich Town F.C., and still attends games.
+As of July 2026, Blunstone is the earliest-surviving England senior international.